Tsury/streaming-bz2-decompress/README.md

 ## Example

-Here is a quick example to get you started:
+Here is a basic example to demonstrate the usage:

 ```javascript
 let total = 0;